srydell/auto-git/README.md

 ### Appendix ###

-Here is a small wrapper for `git_revert.sh` to be placed somewhere in your PATH.
+Here is a small wrapper for `git_revert.sh` that can be placed in your `PATH` variable.

 ```bash
 #!/bin/bash